-This section specifically looks at water security with four main subheadings which includes water access, water quantity, and community drought, cyclone, volcano and flood risk and preparedness.
+This section specifically looks at water security with four main subheadings which includes water access, water quantity, and community drought and flood risk and preparedness.
 Water security assessments (Section 2 and section 3A) done in the field is required to complete this section.

-Questions in water quantity section focus more on the demand (how much water is required) versus supply (how much water the source can provide) concept.
+Questions in water quantity section focus more on the demand versus supply concept.
 Thus it is recommended that you go slowly with the participants and make it clear for them to understand.
 This can be confusing especially the calculations if you do not explain and clarify.